godotengine/godot-docs/tutorials/plugins/editor/inspector_plugins.rst

 EditorProperty
 --------------

-Next, we define the actual :ref:`class_EditorProperty` custom value editor that we want instantiated to edit integers.
-This is a custom :ref:`class_Control` and we can add any kinds of additional nodes to make advanced widgets to embed in the inspector.
+Next, we define the actual :ref:`api:class_EditorProperty` custom value editor that we want instantiated to edit integers.
+This is a custom :ref:`api:class_Control` and we can add any kinds of additional nodes to make advanced widgets to embed in the inspector.